wallarm/product-documentation/docs/4.0/updating-migrating/older-versions/nginx-modules.md

 [Migrate](../migrate-ip-lists-to-node-3.md) allowlist and denylist configuration from previous Wallarm node version to 4.0.

-## Step 7: Upgrade Wallarm API Security packages
+## Step 7: Upgrade Wallarm packages

 ### Filtering node and postanalytics on the same server